evermeer/EVReflection/README.md

 ####Generic properties
 For generic properties the protocol EVGenericsKVC is required. see WorkaroundSwiftGenericsTests.swift

-####Arrays with nullable objects
+####Arrays with nullable objects or Set's
-For arrays with nullable objects like [MyObj?] the protocol EVArrayConvertable is required. see WorkaroundsTests.swift
+For arrays with nullable objects or Set's like [MyObj?] or Set<MyObj> the protocol EVArrayConvertable is required. see WorkaroundsTests.swift

 ####Swift Dictionaries
 For Swift Dictionaries (and not NSDictionary) the protocol EVDictionaryConvertable is required.
 See WorkaroundsTests.swift